Treatment

-In the US, nearly all women diagnosed with GDM, even those whose GDM is well-controlled, will have their babies by induction or planned c-section due to widespread fears over delivering a macrosomic baby (over 4000 grams or about 9 pounds) despite the lack of evidence that this clearly improves outcomes.
+Today, nearly all women diagnosed with GD, even those whose GD is well-controlled, will have their babies by induction or planned c-section due to widespread fears over delivering a macrosomic baby (over 9 pounds) despite the lack of evidence that this improves outcomes.

 Glucose level in itself is a poor predictor of macrosomia.
 Other factors such as race, age, number of previous pregnancies, sex, and especially maternal weight, far outweigh glucose intolerance in determining birth weight.
-Birth weight and glucose are only correlated in babies over the 90th percentile for weight, which typically represents mothers with Type II diabetes, not true gestational diabetes.
+Birth weight and glucose are only correlated in babies over the 90th percentile for weight, which typically represents mothers with true diabetes who weren't diagnosed until pregnancy.
+In reality, they are Type II diabetics.

 Late term ultrasound is also notoriously inaccurate as a measure of fetal weight.
 A one-time late term ultrasound has a standard error of measure of +/- 2 pounds, which means a fetal weight estimate of 8lbs could result in a baby being born anywhere between 6-10lbs.